-The Company engaged Arthur J. Gallagher &Co., a compensation consulting firm, during Fiscal 2022 to review the compensation of the CEO and CFO.
-The study was comprised of a mix of nineteen Canadian and U.S. software companies with revenue between \$34 million and \$473 million with a median of \$134 million, and a market capitalization of between \$105 million and \$5.5 billion with a median of \$541 million.
-The market values for base salaries, target cash compensation and total compensation were determined using a weighted blend of median market values of two thirds for the Canadian companies and one third for the U.S. companies.
-The main recommendation from the consulting firm was to increase the long-term incentive of the CFO as his overall compensation was found to be significantly below the average of CFOs in the comparator group.
-The fees incurred for this executive compensation review conducted by Arthur J. Gallagher & Co. were \$12,000.
+The Company engaged Arthur J. Gallagher &Co., a compensation consulting firm, during Fiscal 2025 to review the compensation of the CEO and CFO.
+The study was comprised of a mix of seventeen Canadian and U.S. software companies with revenue between \$79 million and \$657 million with a median of \$163 million, and a market capitalization of between \$116 million and \$4.2 billion with a median of \$352 million.
+The market values for base salary, target cash compensation, and total compensation were determined using the medians of the peer group.
+The main recommendation from the consulting firm was to increase long-term incentive grants for the CEO and CFO, as both were below the median compared to their peers.
+The fees incurred for this executive compensation review conducted by Arthur J. Gallagher & Co. were \$18,781.
+In Fiscal 2025, there were no other services provided by Arthur J. Gallagher & Co.